prod3v3loper/webpack-html-css-sass-javascript-typescript-preact/README.md

     }
 ```

-# INSTALL
+# Install

 You can download the project and start it directly.
-Create a Project folder and open your Terminal, to switch in the project folder.
+Or you create a Project folder and open your Terminal, to switch in the project folder.
 ```
 cd /Users/username/project/path/
 ```